COVID19Tracking/website/README.md

 npm install
 ```

-After, you will need to pull the most recent data files to your machine and grab the Contentful API keys.
+The website is built from two separate data sources: our own API for COVID data, and Contentful for content.
+To download the most recent COVID data and setup a `.env` file with a copy of read-only API keys to Contentful, run:

 ```shell
 npm run setup
 ```

+You can also run `npm run setup:api-data` if you just want to download data and not touch the `.env` file.

 To run the website locally, use: